FortechRomania/js-team-showcase/we-train/junior-development-program/full-stack/angular.md

 ### Advanced topics
 * Check out the official Angular [style guide](https://angular.io/guide/styleguide) for everything from naming conventions to a suggested application structure
-* Read about testing components and services in this [guide](https://angular.io/guide/testing)
+* Read about testing components and services on [angular.io's Testing Guide](https://angular.io/guide/testing)

 You could further enhance your app by:
 * Restructuring to have a movie feature folder, a core folder and a shared folder